 After breakfast we make our way to the Mkuze Game Reserve.
 A place of great beauty and high contrasts, Mkhuze is renowned as a mecca for bird lovers, with more than 420 bird species on record.
 The reserve has an astonishing diversity of natural habitats, from the eastern slopes of the Lebombo Mountains along its eastern boundary, to broad stretches of acacia savannah, swamps and a variety of woodlands and riverine forest.
 Mkhuze Game Reserve constitutes the north-western spur of the Greater St Lucia Wetland Park, a recently declared World Heritage Site.
 Animals to be found in the reserve include black and white rhinoceros, lion, elephant, giraffe, leopard, buffalo, nyala, blue wildebeest, warthog, impala, kudu and other smaller antelope.
 Rare species occurring are cheetah, hyena and suni.
 Visitors may enjoy excellent animal and bird sightings from the hides in the reserve, especially during the dry months.

-After breakfast we travel through rural Swaziland to the Kruger National Park, where we overnight at Reilly's Rock (or similar).
-Situated in the Mliliwane Game Sanctuary, Reilly's Rock's unique lodge has been tastefully decorated in keeping with its colonial roots by Swaziland's leading conservation team.
+After breakfast and a game drive we travel through rural Swaziland where we overnight at Reilly’s Rock (or similar).
+Situated in the Mliliwane Game Sanctuary, Reilly’s Rock’s unique lodge has been tastefully decorated in keeping with its colonial roots by Swaziland's leading conservation team.
 Notwithstanding the necessary subtle additions and renovations, the house still stands as it was built almost a century ago.
 Mliliwane Game Reserve is Swaziland's pioneer conservation area and is situated in a beautiful, secluded sanctuary in Swaziland's Valley of Heaven, the Ezulwini Valley, an area between Mbabane and Manzini.

 After breakfast we depart for the Kruger Park.
 The world-renowned Kruger National Park offers a wildlife experience that ranks among the best in Africa.
 Established in 1898 to protect the wildlife of the South African Lowveld, this national park of nearly 2 million hectares is unrivalled in the diversity of its life forms and a world leader in advanced environmental management techniques and policies.